Waklio/Waklio/README.md

 🌱 Interests

-In my tech journey, I'm particularly hyped about:

-- Web Development: I'm deeply fascinated by the world of web development, with a primary focus on front-end technologies.
+- Web Development: I'm deeply fascinated by the world of web development, with a primary focus on Front-end technologies.
 - I'm enthusiast of embedded Systems & IoT and i'm always exploring new ways to blend technology seamlessly into our environment, especially in the realm of embedded systems and IoT.